 In this activity, you will use the parameters introduced above to implement activity constraints for built-up land and water bodies.
-You will work with mode dependant activity upper and lower limits as detailed below.
+You will work with mode-dependent activity upper and lower limits as detailed below.

 Let us assume that the land allocated to the built-up land category (mode 6) increases from 70 units in 2019 at an annual growth rate of 2% until 2022. i.e. the value in 2020 will be 70 1.02, and the value in 2021 will be 70 1.02 1.02 and so on.
-You will have to use the parameter "TechnologyActivityByModeLowerLimit".
+You will have to use the parameter "Technology Activity By Mode Lower Limit".
 Additionally, the land allocated to water bodies (mode 7) is expected to remain constant at 30 units from 2019 to 2022.
-Use the same parameter as the built-up land addition.
+Use the same parameter as the built-up land addition and add the constant value of 30.
 When the changes mentioned above have been implemented, kindly re-run the model on the online platform and visualize the results.

-Activity 2 - Introducing the water system linkages-part1
+Activity 2 - Introducing the water system linkages - part 1

-Kindly create a new version of the model by cloning the last one.
+Kindly create a new version of the model by copying the last one.

 Before jumping into the water system, we will have a brief overview of the connections in the water system.
-At the end of this hands-on, you should have represented the following setup inside the CLEWs model.
+At the end of this hands-on, you should have represented the following setup inside the model.

 When it comes to the Water system, there are two main inputs and three main outputs that interact with the land system.
 The classification of agricultural land is actually a function of the type of water input.
-Based on the artificial supply of water, they are differentiated into irrigated or rainfed type land.
-The figure below illustrates the possible linkages with the example of Maize cultivation.
+Based on whether or not there is artificial supply of water, they are differentiated into irrigated or rainfed type land.

+In this activity, we start by illustrating the case where there is no artificial water input to the agricultural land.
+The figure below illustrates the linkages in this case, with the example of Maize cultivation.

-At first, you will explore the interactions for Maize crop in a rainfed setting and then gradually capture all the possible linkages for different land cover types.
-The following figure shows the water balance for Maize in rainfed conditions.
-It must be noted that all the water inputs and outputs for a land-use category must be in the same mode of operation (mode 1 in this example for Rainfed Maize).
+It must be noted that the water inputs and outputs for a land-use category must be in the same mode of operation (mode 1 in this example for Rainfed Maize).

 For this activity, we will need to add one new technology (MINPRC) and four new commodities (WTRPRC, WTREVT, WTRGWT, WTRSUR).
+The unit of activity for the water technologies and commodities will be billion m3 (of water).
+Link the technologies to the commodities based on the figure in the previous page.